jcmcnch/stfx-microeco-lab/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - PI
-    - Research Technician
+    - Research Technicians
-    - Postdoc
+    - Postdocs
-    - Grad Student
+    - Grad Students
-    - Undergraduate Student
+    - Undergraduate Students
-    - Visitor
+    - Visitors
     - Alumni
 design:
   show_interests: true